Home Our Series Early Pregnancy Dilemma Teenage Pregnancy in Kenya: Why Ivanna Waweru is Empowering Young Mothers

 4

 “My motherhood journey has not been a walk in the park as I got pregnant when I was 18 years old.
-It was a tough situation since it was an unplanned pregnancy and right from the beginning, I had to pull myself together since I soon realized I was going to be a single mom.
+It was a tough situation since it was an unplanned pregnancy and right from the beginning, I had to pull myself together since I soon realized I was going to be a single mother.
 I had to be strong.

 My graduation was such an emotional time for me; my baby and my diploma are literally twins!
 Now I’m pursuing my degree, and I have to balance my studies and being a mom to my little boy.
 It certainly hasn’t been a walk in the park, but as time goes by it gets easier and I acquire better coping skills.